techmania-team/techmania-docs/English/Skins.md

 All sprites will be scaled so that their heights are equal to `scale * lane height`, while keeping the aspect ratios unchanged.

+### Flipping

+Besides `feverOverlay`, all VFX are never flipped, whether on a left-to-right or right-to-left scan.

 # Combo skin
 The `skin.json` file in a combo skin follows the following format:
 ```